lortza/lortza.github.io/_posts/2017-07-22-using-git-like-packages.md

 ### Undoing a commit, fixing the problem, and redoing the commit

 Have no fear!
 Git can do that.
 First, take the tape off and take the gifts back out of the box.
-Even though it looks a little scary, this will not undo any of the changes you've made to those files, it will just un-package them from the commit and take them out of staging:
+Even though it looks a little scary, this will not undo any of the changes you've made to those files, it will only un-package them from the commit and take them out of staging:

 ```
 git reset HEAD~